 Year 7 & 8 English

 The study of English helps to create confident communicators, imaginative thinkers and informed citizens.
 English is strongly focused on developing the essential skills of reading, writing, speaking and listening.
-Throughout Years 7 and 8, students will be expected to complete a variety of activities within each domain, which will include writing in a range of styles as well as reading, analysing and discussing various texts.
+Throughout Years 7 and 8, students will be expected to complete a variety of activities within each domain, including writing in a range of styles, as well as reading, analysing, and discussing various texts.

 Students will study a selection of texts and complete extended writing units.
-They will use Education Perfect which is an online resource, to assist them to develop a greater understanding of grammar, spelling and vocabulary.
+They will use Education Perfect, an online resource, to help them develop a greater understanding of grammar, spelling, and vocabulary.
 Students will be assigned to the Library Reading Room for one period per week, where, with the support and commitment of the highly experienced Library staff, students will be encouraged to partake in wider reading and complete activities to build reading strategies.
 Students are expected to develop more extensive reading habits as they progress through secondary schooling, equipping them with strong literacy skills.

-Literacy is an important part of the College’s Strategic Plan so that students develop the knowledge and skills needed for education, training and the workplace.
-With the help of a range of assessment tools, teachers will work with students to set meaningful goals to develop their literacy skills so that they can improve the quality of their reading and writing.
+Literacy is an essential part of the College’s Strategic Plan, enabling students to develop the knowledge and skills needed for education, training, and the workplace.
+With a range of assessment tools, teachers will work with students to set meaningful goals to develop their literacy skills and improve the quality of their reading and writing.

 Students will be provided with opportunities to develop their speaking and listening skills through a variety of formal and informal oral tasks.
 These include debating, book reports, speech presentations and oral comprehension activities.